What are we doing for Family Day?

-It all started with the simple question from Godfrey, my middle-born Ugandan grandson: “What are we doing for Family Day?”
+It all started with a simple question from Godfrey, my middle-born Ugandan grandson: “What are we doing for Family Day?”

 Which got his parents thinking and planning, which prompted a FaceTime call Friday afternoon: We’re at the park.
 Releasing balloons to Grandpa.

 And so to celebrate “Family Day,” the plan was to go out to dinner—which doesn’t happen frequently when you multiply the dinner tab times eight people in the family—and eat chocolate cupcakes in Grandpa’s honor.
-(Grandpa was a chocoholic.)
+(His grandfather was a chocoholic.)

 There were words spoken of missing him, of missing his teasing, of wishing they could have met him (this from one of the Ugandan-born grandsons).
 There was the teasing reminder from the oldest grandson that his team, the Seattle Seahawks, beat grandpa’s team, the Denver Broncos, the last time they met in the Super Bowl.

 When it was William’s turn, the youngest of the six kids, he released his balloon and said: “I can’t wait to play with him up there,” because seven-year-old William is all about playing.

 William couldn’t have known this, but his grandfather was famous for collaborating with our own children, and then later with our grandchildren, in spreading the entire collection of Legos on the living room carpet, and getting down on the floor to help build walloping creations out of the colorful, snap-together blocks.